 Other schools of ecofeminism have developed over the years that expand its scope beyond gender.
 Vandana Shiva, an Indian environmentalist and author, developed a framework of ecofeminism that incorporates a postcolonial analysis, describing race-based and imperialist acts of domination as developments of historical oppositional dualisms.
 Shiva also describes women as ‘safeguards’ of natural resources, a role that leaves women especially vulnerable to natural disasters and environmental degradation perpetuated through capitalist markets.

-Ecofeminism began to fall out of favour during the 1990s, around the time environmental justice emerged as a framework employed by both scholars and activists alike.
+Ecofeminism began to fall out of favour during the 1990s, around the time environmental justice emerged as a framework employed by scholars and activists alike.
 Environmental justice refers to the fair treatment of all people, regardless of identity, in the development and implementation of environmental laws.
 Environmental justice seeks to ensure equitable treatment of all people with regards to environmental impacts.

 Environmental justice often addresses environmental issues of direct relevance to society, such as pollution and food security.
 The non-discriminatory nature of environmental justice and the relatability of its goals allowed it to become widely adopted in activist circles.
 Given ecofeminism’s limits as a theoretical framework, it was unable to permeate activist and general audience barriers to the same extent.
 Despite its present use in some academic circles, ecofeminism has largely fallen out of favour, superseded by the environmental justice movement.